Mission District, San Francisco: Music scene

 Classical music is heard in the concert hall of the Community Music Center on Capp Street.

 The area is also home to Afrolicious, and Dub Mission, a formerly weekly reggae/dub party started in 1996, and over the years has brought many reggae and dub musicians to perform there.

 The Mission District also has a Hip-hop/Rap music scene.
+Goldtoes played a huge role in making the Mission District popular with Black N Brown/Thizz Latin Record Label.
+The infamous debut "17 Reasons" compilation represents Black and Brown artists in Northern California and put the Mission District on the map.
+Other artists that came out of that label were Mousie and Gangsta Flea.
+Other known labels and artists in the Mission are the Northern Ghetto Boyz, Deep Sleep Records, Latin Ghetto Ent, The Goodfelonz, Lil Deuce (RIP), Pistol Cee, Fat Tone, Loco C, Young Mix, Friscasso, Cuddy Cut, Colicious, and Gangsta Vago to name a few.

 Other prominent musicians and musical personalities include alternative rock bands and musicians Luscious Jackson, Faith No More, The Looters, Primus, Chuck Prophet & The Mission Express, Beck, and Jawbreaker.

-Visual artists

-Some well-known artists associated with the Mission District include: